John Wu (politician)

 Wu Chih-yang (吳志揚 (Wú Zhìyáng); born 8 February 1969), also known by his English name John Wu, is a Taiwanese lawyer and politician.
 He was the Magistrate of Taoyuan County from 2009 to 2014.
 Wu was the former Chinese Professional Baseball League (CPBL) commissioner.

-Education
+Early life and education

+Wu was born in Zhongli District, Taoyuan, on February 8, 1969.
+His father is politician Wu Po-hsiung.

-After graduating from National Taiwan University with a Bachelor of Laws (LL.B.) and Master of Laws (LL.M.) specializing in judicial administration, Wu pursued graduate studies in the United States at Harvard University.
-He earned another LL.M. degree in 1996 from Harvard Law School, where he was mentored by law professor William P. Alford.
+After high school, Wu attended law school at National Taiwan University and graduated with a Bachelor of Laws (LL.B.) specializing in judicial administration and a Master of Laws (LL.M.) specializing in jurisprudence in 1996.
+He then pursued graduate studies in the United States at Harvard University, where he earned a second LL.M. degree from Harvard Law School in 1997 under law professor William P. Alford.

 Taoyuan County Magistrate

 2009 Taoyuan County Magistrate election

 Wu was elected Magistrate of Taoyuan County on 5 December 2009 defeating Cheng Wen-tsan in the 2009 magisterial election as a Kuomintang candidate.
 He assumed the office on 20 December 2009.